 Boulder, Colorado is a scenic college town, but it’s also a breeding ground for talent.
 From Hollywood stars to Olympic athletes and music legends, this city has shaped some of the biggest names in entertainment, sports, and innovation.
+As interest in famous people Colorado continues to grow, Boulder stands out as one of the state’s most influential cities for producing and inspiring well-known figures.
 Whether they were born here, attended CU Boulder, or found inspiration in the city’s vibrant culture, these famous figures all have strong ties to Boulder.

 So, who are the most famous people from Boulder?